Revised: 18 August, 2014

 ?somefunc.
 If you are searching for a function,

 help.search("somefunc").
 Read the vignette(s) for the

-Compose a new email message with a new subject line; only reply to an existing email if you are elaborating on or answering a previous question.
+Compose a new message with a new subject line; only reply to an existing post if you are elaborating on or answering a previous question.

 Use an informative subject line.
 This will help attract responders and helps others when they search the archives.
 For example, a subject line “time course experiment using limma” is better than just “limma”.

 Identify yourself.
-If you are using a non-professional email account, like gmail or hotmail, or the guest posting facility, then give your full name and professional affiliation.
+If you are logged in with a non-professional email account, like gmail or hotmail, then give your full name and professional affiliation.

 If you are asking for advice on how to use a particular function or package, then explain fully what documentation you have already read and why this hasn’t yet fully answered your question.
 This allows a responder to answer your specific question instead of simply referring you to the existing documentation.

 Package developers always appreciate being alerted to possible bugs, but be very sure that you have used the package correctly.
 In most cases, best practice is (i) to double-check the documentation and then (ii) report the behavior that was unexpected to you.

 Read over your post.
 Is it polite and easy to understand?
 Remember that responses on the Bioconductor support site are from volunteers.